 In connection with the Company's acquisition of Defense Systems, Incorporated ("DSI") in August 2004, additional consideration of up to \$3.2 million can be earned by the former major stockholders of DSI over an 18 month period, based upon performance milestones related to certain specified contracts.
-As of March 31, 2006, approximately \$2.8 million additional consideration has been earned related to the contract milestones achieved by DSI, of which \$2.7 million has been paid and \$0.1 million has been accrued as additional consideration based on the attainment of certain milestones as of March 31, 2006.
-The Company expects to pay this amount during the second quarter of 2006.
-As of March 31, 2006, the performance period has ended and no further contingent consideration can be earned.
+As of June 30, 2006, approximately \$2.8 million additional consideration had been earned and paid related to the contract milestones achieved by DSI.
+As of June 30, 2006, the performance period had ended and no further contingent consideration is due.